-Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms.Low turbidity in Metropolitan's and CIC's treated water is a good indicator of effective filtration.
-Filtration is called a "treatment technique" (TT).
-A treatment technique is a required process intended to reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly.
+Turbidity - Combined Filter Effluent TT Value Met Source Turbidity is a measure of the cloudiness of the water, an indication of particulate Turblaity - Combined Filter Emdent '' Standard?
+Source matter, some of which might include harmful microorganisms.
+Low turbidity CIC's Covina Irrigating Company Temple Filtration Plant treated water is a good indicator of effective filtration.
+Filtration is called a treatment 1) Highest single turbidity measurement 0.3 0.29 Yes Run-Off technique (TT).
+A treatment technique is a required process intended to reduce the level of contaminants in drinking water that are difficult and sometimes impossible to 2) Percentage of samples less than 0.3 NTU 95% 100 Yes Run-Off measure directly.